xavierbarber/MIDS/README_proposal.md

 <p style="text-align:justify">
-Unfortunately, BIDS only supports MRIs and only brain images.
+BIDS only supports MRIs and only brain images.
 For example, if a project need lumbar MRI, BIDS would not support these images.
 However, by taking this structure and expanding it, other  imaging techniques can be integrated.
 For that, MIDS was created.
 Currently, BIDS is a potential standard to store MRI and there is a little difference between BIDS and MIDS.
-However, MIDS pretends to incorporate, within epidemiological studies based on Population Image (BIMCV), any type of <a href="http://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.3.html#sect_C.7.3.1.1.1"> modality </a> of medical images (i.e. Computed Radiography,Computed Tomography, Ultrasound, Mammography, ...).
+However, MIDS pretends to incorporate, within epidemiological studies based on population medical imaging data (BIMCV), any type of <a href="http://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.3.html#sect_C.7.3.1.1.1"> modality </a> of medical images (i.e. Computed Radiography,Computed Tomography, Ultrasound, Mammography, ...).
 </p>

 <a id='dirstruc'></a>